Mani Skaria, Ph.D.

 How much Calcium is needed?

-Calcium accounts for over 20% of the nutrient content.
+Calcium accounts for over 20% of a citrus plant's nutrient content.
 Citrus leaves contain 3-6% calcium in dry matter.

 How do I know my citrus plant is suffering from Calcium deficiency?